 A report by AdExchanger stated, there have been numerous frauds where users’ personal information is sold to an organization without the users’ consent and publishers’ knowledge.

-Many debates are conducted discussing about whether using visitors’ demographics to show them personalized ads is a good practice or not.
+Many debates are conducted discussing whether using visitors’ demographics to show them personalized ads is a good practice or not.
 Yes, it indeed helps with better revenue generation for publishers.
 At the cost of security doesn’t sound really good, though.

 What Kind Of Information A Bid Request Has?